 Making good.
 Where insured property is damaged, it is usual for settlement to be effected through the payment of a sum of money, but a policy may give either the insured or insurer the option to restore or rebuild instead.

-The peril insured against or an individual exposure.
+The peril insured against e.g. fire damage.

 The identification, measurement and economic control of risks that threaten the assets and earnings of a business or other enterprise.

-A recovery of all or part of the value of an insured item on which a claim has been paid.
+Recovery of all or part of the value of an insured item on which a claim has been paid.